 If you are facing charges of wire fraud, it is important that you seek the services of an experienced criminal defense lawyer familiar with fraud cases.
 Retaining expert legal counsel can increase your chances of an acquittal rather than a conviction, or of negotiating the best possible deal.

 If you have been accused of fraud by wire, you should contact an attorney in your area who is familiar with the federal and state laws that apply to this offense as soon as possible.

-Your attorney can
+Your attorney can:

 You can tell your attorney in total confidentiality about the circumstances that lead to the investigation or arrest so your legal representative team can build a solid defense.

 A wire fraud attorney will work with you to investigate the facts of your case to determine whether your activities amount to an unlawful scheme indicating your intent to defraud.
-Also, since every alleged incident of fraud can be charges as a separate count, you may have been overcharged, and an attorney can review the number of counts and file motions with the court or negotiate with the prosecutor to have the charges reduced or dismissed.
+Also, since every alleged incident of fraud can be charged as a separate count, you may have been overcharged, and an attorney can review the number of counts and file motions with the court or negotiate with the prosecutor to have the charges reduced or dismissed.

 Wire fraud is a serious offense so it is important to search for an experienced attorney with a good understanding of the laws regarding wire fraud.
 If convicted, or if you decide to make a plea bargain, you are facing significant time in prison and hefty fines.
 Your lawyer, in bringing mitigating evidence on your behalf, may be able to convince the government to impose lesser penalties.